The Worst Seat In Baseball: All 30 MLB Ballparks Ranked 2023

 It also offers the worst seat in baseball.
 Or the three worst seats in baseball for those keeping score.

 And that’s just what we did in searching for the “Worst Seats In Baseball.”
-Bookies.com analyzed the seating arrangements of all 30 MLB venues and determined the worst seat in each ballpark using an algorithm that took into account various metrics.
+For the second year in a row, Bookies.com analyzed the seating arrangements of all 30 MLB venues and determined the worst seat in each ballpark using an algorithm that took into account various metrics ahead of the 2023 season.

 If you end up with a ticket for Section 1, Row 1, Seat 1 in the right-field grandstand (image at the top of page via Boston Red Sox), you may wish you metaphorically went down with the ship.